JohnEricson/dotfiles/README.md

 choco install chezmoi
 ```
 After this start new PowerShell as your normal user and run:
-Ensure we are allowed to run PowerShell scripts:
 ```console
 Set-ExecutionPolicy -ExecutionPolicy Unrestricted -Scope CurrentUser
 ```